 - The Attorney General and his staff are not permitted to provide legal advice or legal services to the public.

 The Attorney General issues opinions on questions of law related to matters involving state statutes, the state constitution, and matters having statewide significance.
 State law restricts who may request or receive an Attorney General’s Opinion.

 The Office of Attorney General enforces the Open Meetings and Open Records laws and issues opinions in response to complaints that a public entity has violated those laws.

-    The Attorney General does not have jurisdiction over any other state or local government agency.
-The Office of Attorney General does not have authority over local law enforcement agencies or the county state's attorneys.
+The Attorney General does not have jurisdiction over any other state or local government agency, local law enforcement agencies, or the county state's attorneys.